dineshmiriyala/bill-generator/README.md

 ## Supabase Synchronisation

-- **Full upload:** “Upload All Data to Supabase” performs a complete database sync, preceded by local backup creation.
-Connectivity is verified before transfer.
+- **Full upload:** “Upload All Data to Supabase” performs a complete database sync, preceded by local backup creation, and now includes `accounting_transaction` rows alongside customers/items/invoices.
+Connectivity is verified before transfer and the modal keeps the sync log visible until you dismiss it.
 - **Incremental sync:** `/supabase_sync_incremental` (invoked from the UI) sends only new or changed records along with analytics logs.
 - **Metadata tracking:** Successful uploads update `info.json` (`supabase.last_uploaded` / `last_incremental_uploaded`) so the home page can surface the last sync time.